This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 If you prefer a digital option, then look at Dashlane.

-4. Organizer Money & Bills
+4. Bill Payment Organizer for Money & Bills

 How do you handle money?
 Do you prefer cash, debit or credit cards?